Euclideon/vaultclient/docs/TranslationGuide.md

 - `settingsVisHeightEndColour`: Label next to colour selector for setting the colour of objects towards the maximum height
 - `settingsVisHeightStart`: Label next to slider for setting the minimum height for colouration
 - `settingsVisHeightEnd`: Label next to slider for setting the maximum height for colouration
-- `settingsVisDepth`: Label next to checkbox for enabling colouration of scene objects based on their distance from the camera (depth)
+- `settingsVisDepth`: Label next to checkbox for enabling colouration of scene objects based on their distance from the camera (camera depth)
 - `settingsVisDepthColour`: Label next to colour selector for setting the colour of objects towards the maximum depth
-- `settingsVisDepthStart`: Label next to slider for setting the minimum depth for colouration
+- `settingsVisDepthStart`: Label next to slider for setting the minimum distance for colouration
-- `settingsVisDepthEnd`: Label next to slider for setting the maximum depth for colouration
+- `settingsVisDepthEnd`: Label next to slider for setting the maximum distance for colouration
 - `settingsVisContours`: Label next to checkbox for enabling an overlay of contours indicating the height of scene objects
 - `settingsVisContoursColour`: Label next to colour selector for setting the colour of contours
 - `settingsVisContoursDistances`: Label next to slider for setting the vertical distance between each contour